Ximene Trencavel -16 April 1355

 They donned heavy furs over the lightweight dresses and ascended to the main hall.
 Gaston greeted them with great formality and respect and offered Ximene a glass of wine.
 She accepted and as a huge roaring fire had been lit in the hall, reluctantly slipped off her furs.
 Gaston’s eyes went straight to her nipples, which pushed against the nearly transparent fabric.

 Ximene turned away and walked across the room, using the pretext of helping Alyse remove her fur.
 As she did so, she whispered in Alyse’s ear.

 ‘How strange, he has never looked at me like that before.
 Having seen the way he looked at me just then I realise that before tonight he has never seen me as a woman, just as a child to be controlled and disciplined.
-Oh my… I am enjoying this!
-I am exited.
+Oh, my… I am enjoying this!
+I am excited.
 All the stimulation and no risk.
 Please tell me there is no risk!’